Unidata/science-gateway/vms/ramadda/readme.md

 ## Navigate to RAMADDA

 In a web browser, navigate to [<http://ramadda-jetstream.unidata.ucar.edu/repository>](http://ramadda-jetstream.unidata.ucar.edu/repository).
 If this is the first time you are accessing RAMADDA, RAMADDA will guide you through a server configuration workflow.
 You will be prompted for the repository password you defined earlier.

+<a id="h:73BB6227"></a>

+## Access RAMADDA with the Unidata IDV

+RAMADDA has good integration with the [Unidata Integrated Data Viewer (IDV)](http://www.unidata.ucar.edu/software/idv/) and the two technologies work well together.

+<a id="h:3CCEFC0F"></a>

+### RAMADDA IDV Plugin

+IDV users may wish to install the [RAMADDA IDV plugin](http://www.unidata.ucar.edu/software/idv/docs/workshop/savingstate/Ramadda.html) to publish IDV bundles to RAMADDA.

+<a id="h:C8481694"></a>

+### RAMADDA Server Side Views

+RAMADDA also has access to the LDM `/data/` directory so you may want to set up [server-side view of this part of the file system](http://ramadda.org//repository/userguide/developer/filesystem.html).
+This is a two step process where administrators go to the Admin, Access, File Access menu item and lists the allowed directories they potentially wish to expose via RAMADDA.
+Second, the users are now capable of creating a "Server Side" Files with the usual RAMADDA entry creation mechanisms.

+<a id="h:589449E2"></a>

+### RAMADDA Catalog Views from the IDV

+Finally, you can enter this catalog URL in the IDV dashboard to examine data holdings shared bundles, etc. on RAMADDA.
+For example, <http://ramadda-jetstream.unidata.ucar.edu/repository?output=thredds.catalog>.